psshri/KodeKloudCKSchallenges/CHALLENGE 2/README.md

 You can click on the 'Check' button to verify that all the tasks are now completed.

-## initialize.sh
+## init.sh

-In this directory, you will find a bash script 'initialize.sh', this bash script contains all the commands used to solve this challenge.
+In this directory, you will find a bash script 'init.sh', this bash script contains all the commands used to solve this challenge.
 So, you can run this bash script to solve the challenge in a single go.
 Before executing the bash script make sure you have uploaded the Dockerfile, dev-webapp/dev-webapp.yaml, staging-webapp/staging-webapp.yaml, prodNamespace/deployment.yaml, prodNamespace/netpol.yaml, prodNamespace/secret.yaml in the challenge lab.